UBod/pptex/tex/Readme.txt

 Installing the files:
 =====================

-Unzip PPTeX-0.7-packages.zip and copy all the subfolders into a folder where LaTeX searches for files by default (some texmf or localtexmf directory).
+Unzip PPTeX-0.8-packages.zip and copy all the subfolders into a folder where LaTeX searches for files by default (some texmf or localtexmf directory).

 Depending on the TeX distribution you use, it might be necessary to refresh the filename database.
-If you use MikTeX, follow the following
-steps:

-1) Open the "MikTeX Settings" (2.5 or later) or "MikTeX options" (pre-2.5) dialog
-2) Go to tab "General"
-4) Press "Refresh FNDB"

 If you want to use the new SCCH layout, you need to have the Verdana TrueType font accessible to PDFLaTeX.
 See manual for instructions.